 If you’re suffering from something like chicken pox or eczema, blending witch hazel with something like aloe may be very soothing and able to provide relief from the itching.

-According to Mercola, it should also help encourage sores to close and heal.
+Mercola, it should also help encourage sores to close and heal.

 With bug bites, it works the same way, but with an added benefit: applying it before you’re bit can discourage blood-thirsty pests.